 You might constantly ask yourself questions like:

 How many products am I shipping out today?
-How many people visit my website every day?
-How much should my products cost?
+What number of users visit my website every day?
+What should my products cost?

 But you need to make sure you’re asking yourself this question too:

 How many of my site visitors are converting to customers?

 Struggling to focus your ecommerce SEO efforts?
 Download our free ecommerce SEO framework and drive the results you need.